 - SERVICES Main credit cards accepted , BIKE STOP+ , Restaurant

 - SPORTS AND WELLBEING Suitable for cyclists

-- VENUES Private parking
+- VENUES Public parking

-- FACILITIES Rooms with private bathroom , Free Wi-Fi
+- FACILITIES Rooms with private bathroom , free Wi-Fi